unraid/docs/docs/unraid-os/manual/storage-management.md

 So what are the ramifications of this?

-- For some operations, like parity checks and parity builds and drive rebuilds, it doesn\'t matter, because all of the drives are spinning anyway.
+- For some operations, like parity checks and parity builds and drive rebuilds, it doesn't matter, because all of the drives are spinning anyway.
 - For large write operations, like large transfers to the array, it can make a big difference in speed!